 Usha and her son Sanjay live in a small village on the outskirts of Nadi, Fiji.
 The team from the Pacific Eye Institute in Suva, met with them in June 2022 while on an outreach.
 The Foundation were able to perform sight-saving surgery on both of them, thanks to the support of our generous community of donors.

 Usha is married with three grown children; her son Sanjay, and two daughters who live nearby.
 Sanjay is also married with two children aged two and six.
 The successful outcome of their surgeries meant that The Foundation has been able to change the future of multiple generations in one family.

-	Usha, 66, noticed problems with her eyesight last year.
+Usha, 66, noticed problems with her eyesight in 2021.
 Both eyes troubled her, but the vision from her right eye was minimal and the diagnosis at her screening was bilateral cataracts.

 She had painful headaches and was unable to do a lot of things that she once could do with ease.
 She couldn’t watch TV and she missed cooking.
 She would attempt to cook meals for her family and miss the pan, accidentally dropping food to the side of it.